 Name Your Savings Account

 Another quick tip is to name your savings account.
 Most banks and many other financial institutions will allow you to add a name or nickname to your account.
 You can name your account anything that might help motivate you.
-Perhaps you could name it “travel” if you’re saving up for travel expenses, or something more humorous like “don’t touch unless you’re dying” if that’s more your speed.
+Perhaps you could name it “travel” if you’re saving up for travel expenses, or something more humorous like “don’t touch unless you’re dying” if that’s more your style.

 Regardless of whether you officially name your account or not, you should set an intention for the money.
 It is much easier to save money when you’ve labeled it for a specific purpose – like “hobbies” – rather than just putting it back to “save.”
-Keep in mind though that this pool of money IS primarily a tool to help you out in a financial emergency.
+Keep in mind though that this stash of money is primarily a tool to help you out in a financial emergency.
 You don’t want to drain your entire bucket of savings for a vacation, for example.

 Some people find it easier to actually create several smaller accounts and divide up their savings between those.
 If you like that idea better, it may be wiser to use an app instead of an official bank – as banks may have limits on the number of accounts you can have, or they may charge you a fee for each account.